Protected Grounds In Ontario

 Under Ontario’s Human Rights Code, people cannot be discriminated against based on any of the protected grounds listed above if the occurrence is within a protected social area.
 If you are concerned that you have experienced discrimination based on a protected ground, make sure to reach out to a qualified human rights lawyer at Achkar Law for help.

-If you are experiencing discrimination in any of the protected social areas, our team of experienced human rights lawyers at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected], and we will be happy to assist.
+If you are experiencing discrimination in any of the protected social areas, our team of experienced discrimination lawyers at Achkar Law can help.